Bot for selling dumplings

 Here you need to fill in the values in the first four lines:

-That's all for the config file, so we can move forward!
+With the config file set up, we can move forward!

-1. We will receive the last transactions that were received to our wallet.
-Why ours?
-In this case, we do not have to worry about what the user's wallet address is, we do not have to confirm that it is his wallet, we do not have to store this wallet anywhere.
+- Retrieve the latest transactions for our wallet.
+Why our wallet?
+In this case, we do not have to worry about what the user's wallet address is, we do not have to confirm that it is their wallet, and we do not have to store this wallet.

 curl -X 'GET' \